ofelcan164/API/sections/keywording.md

 Keywording allows you to add searchable keywords to your assets.

-_**Note:** Keywords and tags are the same thing and those terms are interchangeable throughout this documentation._
+_**Note:** Keywords and tags are the same thing and are interchangeable throughout this documentation._

 Keyword/Tag Sets